DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/README.md

 + Each bubble represents a region, with its position determined by two factors:
 	+ **X-axis:** `ARC_n` (National Annual Rate of Change) - This indicates the overall change in access for the entire country.
 	+ **Y-axis:** `ARC_r` (Rural Annual Rate of Change) - This shows the specific change in access within rural areas of the region.
-+ The size of the bubble represents another important factor
-       + **Pop_n (National Population):** The larger the bubble, the more significant the population of the region it represents.
++ The size of the bubble represents another important factor.`Pop_n` (National Population).
+The larger the bubble, the more significant the population of the region it represents.

-### C.Weaving ARCs into a Story
+### 6. Weaving ARCs into a Story

 ![image](https://github.com/DesmondMokhali/Investigating-Access-to-Safe-Drinking-Water/assets/121891418/ab8111a9-b813-4ee8-98e1-a045310d68c6)